syncfusion/ej2-react-docs/src/charts/bullet-chart/getting-started.md

 ## Tooltip

-You can use tooltip for the bullet chart by setting the `enable` property to true in `tooltip` object and by injecting the `BulletTooltip` module into the services.
+You can use tooltip for the Bullet Chart by setting the `enable` property to true in `tooltip` object and by injecting the `BulletTooltip` module into the services.

 {% tab template="bullet-chart/getting-started/tooltip", sourceFiles="app/**/*.tsx", compileJsx=true %}